SlatherOrg/slather/README.md

 ### Coveralls

-Right now, `slather` only supports coveralla via Travis CI.
+Right now, `slather` only supports coveralls via Travis CI.

+Login to https://coveralls.io/ and enable your repository.

 Make a `.slather.yml` file: